kkg2001/Cricket-Score-Board-using-Python/README.md

 Installations
 Python(3.8 or later)
-Download the latest version of python https://www.python.org/downloads/
+Download the latest version of Python from the official website https://www.python.org/downloads/

-To check if Python is installed properly or not: python --version
+To check if Python is installed properly or not

+Open the command terminal and type the below command

+python --version